Vijay-Duke/mcp-gitlab/USABILITY_IMPROVEMENTS.md

 # GitLab MCP Tool Usability Improvements

-This document outlines the usability improvements applied to the GitLab MCP server tools based on the Atlassian MCP tool review recommendations.
+This document outlines the usability improvements applied to the GitLab MCP server tools following proven patterns for MCP tool clarity.
 These changes improve tool clarity and make it easier for Large Language Models (LLMs) to select the correct tool for a given task.

 ## 🎯 Key Objectives